You know, we have to do what's good for our party.

 All right, so then make your prediction.

-How many of these trials take place between now and November, 284 days out of election day?
+How many of these trials take place between now and November, 284 days out of Election Day?

-Uh the New York case, I I don't know.
+The New York case, I don't know.

-I I could be wrong.
+I could be wrong.

 I think at one at most, at most.

-And if you had to guess it would be the New York what Alvin Bragg case, not the D.C. case.
+And if you had to guess, it would be the New York, what, Alvin Bragg case, not the D.C. case?

-I think Tanya Chutkin is hell-bent on getting a trial started here in D.C.
-I used to practice here in D.C., and I think, given her reputation, she's hellbent on getting this case started.
+I used to practice here in D.C., and I think given her reputation, she's hell-bent on getting this case started.

 I don't know.

-I'll have to defer to Greg on the on the Alvin Brad case.
+I'll have to defer to Greg on the Alvin Bragg case whether that's going to go or not.

 All right, quick break.